 Don’t judge me.

 Mom still makes one or two when we come to visit, and if my brothers and sister are present we inevitably go off on a nostalgic romp of our favorite childhood dishes.
 This week Mom served a classic grape salad during our visit, lightened up using less sugar.
 My version uses low-fat Greek yogurt instead of sour cream, and I even tried mixing in some dill which added bright flavor.
-Some versions of this salad use both granulated and brown sugar, almost 3/4 cup total.
+Some versions of this salad use both granulated and brown sugar, almost ¾ cup total.
 Mom cut it back drastically, and we still enjoyed the sweetness without giving us a sweet toothache.
-I plan to continue playing with this recipe using stevia as a sugar substitute.

 [Updated January 18, 2011.]

-- 2 pounds seedless white grapes, rinsed and drained
+- 2 pounds seedless white grapes (rinsed and drained)